-When the vehicle is in a powered on state, there must be two clearly visible indicators, one light on the instrument panel and one light on the rear of the vehicle.
+When the vehicle is in a ready state, there must be two clearly visible indicators, one light on the instrument panel/on the front close the center of the handlebar and one light on the rear of the vehicle.

 The rear light must be red and visible from at least 10m away, from the rear or the side.